 - Your mentor will provide academic/career guidance and help you with strategic goals

-Enrollment in the CBS Mentor Program is limited.
-Selections will be made based upon the career and academic preferences indicated in your application and the number of available mentors.
+Enrollment in the CBS Mentor Program for 2016-17 is now closed.
 For more information, please contact John Curry, Alumni and Advancement Officer, 612-624-4770, firstname.lastname@example.org.

 FOR CBS ALUMNI + FRIENDS